 But this is just the start.

-Get in touch with your suggestions for what we should look at next – on fuel poverty, on access to GPs, on health and gender…or whatever else you need to need to take on next!
+Get in touch with your suggestions for what we should look at next – on fuel poverty, on access to GPs, on health and gender…or whatever else you think we need to take on next!
 You can drop-in to our brand-new Community Newsroom or contact us at: email@example.com